wassname/repr-preference-optimization/research_journal.md

 it worked was it
 - commenting out prepare_model_for_kbit_training... yes
-- adding peft_module_casting_to_bf16
+- adding peft_module_casting_to_bf16, no diff
-- getting rid of that simplenamespace?
+- getting rid of that simplenamespace?, no diff